AsherBond/cato/INSTALL.md

 ##Note on the web server

-Cato Community Edition runs on a lightweight webserver that comes with Python web framework Web.py.
+The **automate** UI runs on a lightweight Python web framework called web.py.
-This should be sufficient for most uses Cato CE, however Cato can also be configured to use Apache.
+This should be sufficient for most uses, however **automate** can also be configured to use Apache.